Marine Conservation Volunteering

 Do I need to be able to dive?

 You do not need to have any diving experience or certifications to join the project.
-You will be given full training and everyone who needs it will get their Advanced Open Water certification in the first week.
-If you are already certified, you are eligible for a small discount on the project fee.
-You should also be able to confidently tread water and swim at least 50m.Β It would be helpful if you are able to communicate reasonably well in spoken English.
+You will be given full training and everyone who needs it will get their RAID Open Water certification in the first week.
+You should be able to confidently tread water and swim at least 50m.
+It would be helpful if you can communicate reasonably well in spoken English.

 How many people will there be?